 Gavin and Stacey filming locations in Barry and on Barry Island.

 The house where Stacey lived with her mum Gwen is on Trinity Street in Barry, an easy ten or fifteen minute walk from the island itself.
-The iconic house is not hard to miss as the owners have Gavin and Stacey pictures all up in the front window and don’t mind fans of the series stopping for a few selfies.
+The iconic house itself is not hard to miss as the owners have Gavin and Stacey pictures all up in the front window and don’t mind fans of the series stopping for a few selfies.
 Just be aware though that these are real houses where people actually live so take some photos but be respectful too.

 Nessa’s human statue pitch.